 - Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
 If articles are not publicly available, then copies of up to five published manuscripts may be included in Attachment 2.
-Extra items will not be reviewed. - Letters of Organizational Support: Provide a letter (or letters, if applicable), signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
-Letters of support not requested in the Program Announcement, such as those from members of Congress, do not impact application review or funding decisions. - Letters of Collaboration (if applicable): Provide a signed letter from each collaborating individual or organization that will demonstrate that the PI has the support or resources necessary for the proposed work.
-If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - Letters of Commitment (if applicable): If the proposed study involves use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested. - Intellectual Property: Information can be found in 2 CFR 200.315, "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - Data and Research Resources Sharing Plan: Describe how data and resources generated during the performance of the project will be shared with the research community.
-Refer to the General Application Instructions, Appendix 2, Section K, for more information about the CDMRP expectations for making data and research resources publicly available. - Use of DoD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access to active duty military populations and/or DoD resources or databases. - Use of VA Resources (if applicable): Provide a letter of support from the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the ACOS/R&D or Clinical Service Chief confirming access to VA patients, resources, and/or VA research space.
-For VA PIs, if the VA NPC is not identified as the applicant institution for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research.
+Extra items will not be reviewed. - Letters of Organizational Support: Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
+Letters of support not requested in the Program Announcement, such as those from members of Congress, do not impact application review or funding decisions. - Letters of Collaboration (if applicable): Provide a signed letter from each collaborating individual or organization that will demonstrate that the PI has the support or resources necessary for the proposed work including, but not limited to: - Availability of, and access to, quality control for all necessary data, human samples, cohort(s), and/or critical reagents. - Availability of, and access to, the appropriate subject population(s). - Consumer Advocate Letters of Commitment: Provide a letter signed by each consumer advocate confirming her/his commitment to participate on the research team. - Multi-Site Clinical Trial Letters of Commitment (if applicable): If proposing to conduct a multi-site clinical trial, provide a signed letter of commitment from each collaborating investigator or organization. - GMP Compliance (if applicable): Provide information regarding the resources available to aid in the development of sufficient quantities of the reagent under GMP.
+If the reagent is to be provided from industrial sources, evidence of a cost-sharing plan must also be provided.

-• Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
-The technical abstract is used by all reviewers.
+If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement.

+Letters of Commitment (if applicable): If the proposed study involves use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested.

+- Intellectual Property: Information can be found in 2 CFR 200.315, "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - Data and Research Resources Sharing Plan: Describe how data and resources generated during the performance of the project will be shared with the research community.
+Refer to the General Application Instructions, Appendix 2, Section K, for more information about the CDMRP expectations for making data and research resources publicly available. - Attachment 3: Technical and Lay Abstracts (one-page limit for each abstract): Upload as "Abstracts.pdf".
+Start each abstract on a new page.
+The technical and lay abstract are used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.